joshlk/k-means-constrained/README_dev.md

 ```

 2. Push changes to GitHub to build it for all platforms (if you get errors check notes above)
-    MacOS isn't tested so download a copy and test locally.

 3. Add changes to change log and bump version  (major, minor or patch):